 Culture: music, film, popular culture, gossip

-Issues: human trafficking, crime, hate groups, recidivism, women's issues, gay rights
+Issues: human trafficking, crime, hate groups, recidivism, women's issues, LGBTQIA rights

-Sports/fitness: field hockey, running, lacrosse, soccer, Spinning, gym culture, strength training
+Sports/fitness: field hockey, running, lacrosse, soccer, Spinning, gym culture, strength training, endurance events, Megaformer Pilates

 Clients, past and present